popphp/popcorn/README.md

 ----------

 In a simple `index.php` file, you can define the routes you want to allow in your application.
-In this example, a simple closures is used as the controllers.
+In this example, simple closures are used as the controllers.
 The wildcard route '*' can serve as a "catch-all" to handle routes that are not found or not allowed.